rezoner/Memoria/README.md

 Simple database for node.js
 ---------------------------

-It is not working yet.
+The library is in early development - some features are not implemented yet - but these are marked.

 Memoria is designed especially for browser based games without much of relational data.
 Everything happens in memory, but the data is saved to a file.